 The CTS generates spectra that consist of 4096 channels of 32-bit data.
 The flight software compresses the 32-bits to 12-bits.
-The default compression algorithm looks for the channel with the largest value.
-It identifies the high bit associated with this value and then makes that the most significant bit for all the channels by stripping off the higher bits with zero value.
+The default compression algorithm looks for the channel with the largest value within each of 7 spectral bands (defined in Section 9.3.4).
+It identifies the high bit associated with this value and then makes that the most significant bit for all the channels of that band by stripping off the higher bits with zero value.
 Then it goes down 12 bits below this high bit and strips off the lower bits.
+(Note that this algorithm was changed by a software patch-and patches must be re-loaded each time the instrument is turned on-starting in September 2009.
+Prior to that date, the location of the high bit to be returned was the same for all bands.
+If one band had a much higher signal than another, that had the potential of reducing to an unacceptable value the dynamic range of the band with the weak signal.
+The CTS Data Mask telecommand was designed to avoid this by allowing manual selection of the 12 bits within each spectral band.
+The revised software reduces the need for this telecommand, though there are situations where it still might be useful.)

 This telecommand manually sets the high bit above which bits are stripped.
-The CTS spectra are a composite of 7 bands.
+The CTS spectra are a composite of 7 bands (Section 9.3.4).
 Each band may have significantly different gains.
 In addition, calibration data and regular differenced data have very different values.
-Therefore a total of 14 most significant bits can be set, one for calibration data in each band and 1 for regular differenced data in each band.
+Therefore a total of 14 most significant bits can be set, seven associated with the calibration data in each band and seven for regular differenced data in each band.

+Data Element Size (bits) Value (binary) Comment

+Version Number 3 000 EID-A Mandatory

+Туре 1 1 EID-A Mandatory

+Data Field Header Flag 1 1 EID-A Mandatory

+Application Process ID 7 1000111 EID-A Specified, 71

+Packet Category 4 1100 EID-A Specified, Private (science) = 12

+Sequence Flags 2 11 EID-A Mandatory

-Data Element Size (bits) Value (binary) Comment Version Number 3 000 EID-A Mandatory Туре 1 1 EID-A Mandatory Data Field Header Flag 1 1 EID-A Mandatory Application Process ID 7 1000111 EID-A Specified, 71 Packet Category 4 1100 EID-A Specified, Private (science) = 12 Sequence Flags 2 11 EID-A Mandatory Sequence Count 14 000 + 1 up counter First 3 bits are zero indicating 'Ground' as the source.
+Data Element Size (bits) Value (binary) Comment Sequence Count 14 000 + 1 up counter First 3 bits are zero indicating "Ground" as the source.
 The remaining 11 bits are zero initially, and constitute a one-up Telecommand counter.
-A separate counter is Packet Length 16 0000000000010011 used for each APID/Packet Category combination.
-This gets set to the size of the application data field (in Facket Length 10 00000000000010011 bytes) + 5.
+A separate counter is used for each APID/Packet Category combination.
+Packet Length 16 0000000000010011 This gets set to the size of the application data field (in bytes) + 5.
 In this case, 19.
 PUS Version 3 000 EID-A Specified, Ground Sourced Telecommand Checksum Flag 1 1 EID-A Mandatory Ack 4 0001 EID-A Specified, Acknowledgement of Acceptance Packet Type 8 11000000 EID-A Specified, Private Telecommand = 192 Packet Subtype 8 00010010 EID-A Optional, 18 = CTS Data Masks Pad 8 00000000 EID-A Mandatory Application Data 112 Variable Detailed definition on following page Packet Error Control 16 Variable Telecommand Packet Checksum